-At December 31, 2021, the District reported a liability of \$786,023 for its proportionate share of the net pension liability.
-The net pension liability for the LGDTF was measured as of December 31, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2019.
-Standard update procedures were used to roll-forward the total pension liability to December 31, 2020.
+At December 31, 2021, the District reported \$142,641 for its proportionate share of the net pension asset.
+The net pension asset for the LGDTF was measured as of December 31, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2020.
+Standard update procedures were used to roll-forward the total pension liability to December 31, 2021.
+The District's proportion of the net pension liability was Districts' based on the District's contributions to the LGDTF for the calendar year 2021 relative to the total contributions of participating employers.

-Mountain View Fire Protection District's proportion of the net pension liability was based on the District' contributions to the LGDTF for the calendar year 2020 relative to the total contributions of participating employers to the LGDTF.

-At December 31, 2020, the District's proportion was 0.15 percent, which was an increase of 0.0067% from its proportion measured as of December 31, 2019.
+Mountain View Fire Protection District's proportion of the net pension asset was based on the District' contributions to the LGDTF for the calendar year 2021 relative to the total contributions of participating employers to the LGDTF.
+At December 31, 2021, the District's proportion was 0.16 percent, which was an increase of 0.0155% from its proportion measured as of December 31, 2020.
+For the year ended December 31, 2022, the District recognized pension income of \$252,563.